eni-ro/rAthenaItemDBScriptEditor/README.md

 5. Select `Inject Script` button to overwrite your ItemDB file

 ## History
+* v0.8
+  * Change Mob DB format to YAML
+  * Add some scripts

 * v0.7
   * Fix file corruption when injecting
   * Add some scripts